Home Web Development Flask Framework Cookbook - Second Edition

 )

-Now, to render the static file, we will use the following:
+Now, to render the static file, we will use the following code:

 <img src='/differentstatic/logo.png'>

-It is always a good practice to use url_for to create the URLs for static files rather than explicitly define them:
+It is always a good practice to use url_for to create URLs for static files rather than explicitly defining them, as follows:

 We will see more of this in the upcoming chapters.

-Flask provides yet another way of configuration where we can efficiently manage deployment-specific parts.
+Flask provides yet another method for configuration, where we can efficiently manage deployment-specific parts.
 Instance folders allow us to segregate deployment-specific files from our version-controlled application.
-We know that configuration files can be separate for different deployment environments such as development and production, but there are many more files such as database files, session files, cache files, and other runtime files.
-So, we can say that an instance folder is like a holder bin for these kinds of files.
+We know that configuration files can be separate for different deployment environments, such as development and production, but there are also many more files, such as database files, session files, cache files, and other runtime files.
+In this recipe, we will create an instance folder, which will act like a holder bin for such kinds of files.

 How to do it...

-By default, the instance folder is picked up from the application automatically if we have a folder named instance in our application at the application level:
+By default, the instance folder is picked up from the application automatically if we have a folder named instance in our application at the application level, as follows:

 my_app/